fgianoli/CopernicusGlobalLand/README.md

 See the [Cut-off of valid values for each product/layer](https://github.com/xavi-rp/ResampleTool_notebook/blob/master/Table_cutoff_and_resampleMethod.csv)

 ### Results of the resampler
-The tool has been tested and compared with the results of the [R Notebook](https://github.com/xavi-rp/ResampleTool_notebook)
+The tool has been tested and the results have been compared with the Original 1Km series and with the results of the [R Notebook](https://github.com/xavi-rp/ResampleTool_notebook)

 | Product | Date | Reclassify table | Resampling method |
 |----|----|----|----|